 Also find me on Google Scholar, iNSPIRE, and ORCiD.

-My research has two components, the first is quantum cryptography where I study the security of primitives like uncloneable encryption and quantum money with or without computational assumptions, and key recycling via resource theories.
-The second concerns quantum channel capacities, in particular, the complexity of computing various capacities, as well as applications to quantum networks.
+My research has two components, the first is quantum cryptography where I study the security of primitives like uncloneable encryption, quantum money and key recycling.
+The second concerns quantum channel capacities, in particular their complexity and applications to quantum networks.
 A connecting thread here is an approach through the lens of entanglement, and in turn learning more about its mathematical and computational properties.

 I am a PhD candidate advised by Anne Broadbent at University of Ottawa.
 My research area is quantum information processing.
 I received my MSc from University of Amsterdam advised by Alejandra Castro.
 I have been a member of Institute for Quantum Computing, Waterloo and Perimeter Institute for Theoretical Physics.